elliohow/fMRI_ROI_Analysis_Tool/docs/future_additions.rst

 Statmaps
 ========
-* Handle the func_cleaned folder more elegantly, currently its replaced each time statmaps are created
+* Handle the func_preprocessed folder more elegantly, currently it is replaced each time statmaps are created